haochenuw/coupgame/Notes.md

 ~~in both c and b actions.
 If someone blocks first, need to "wait" on that block to happen until everyone has made decision about challenge.
 If someone challenges, then the challenge is revealed first before block can take place.
 If every skips~~ Friday, July 9, 2021

-- Working on resolving this, caching the block.
-Then, if challenged, need to handle this cached block only if the reveal is legit.
+- ~~Working on resolving this, caching the block.
+Then, if challenged, need to handle this cached block only if the reveal is legit.~~ Saturday, July 17, 2021

 - Issue: when A: c/b/s -> select b, B: c/s -> select s.
 The c/s panel looks like it did not go away.
 This is because it is c/s for the action turned